 My review starts with a small disclaimer.
 Fear not this is not one of those idiotic disclaimers warning Joe-public that their hotel bathtub becomes “slippery when wet!”
-Or even to be careful because a recent purchased bag of peanuts “may contain nuts!”
-No, my disclaimer has purpose letting the reader know know that this podcast review is science-fiction based.
-Looking at the title of this podcast you don’t need to be Columbo to work that one out, however sci-fi can easily split the pack on taste and preference hence the early waiver.
+Or even to be careful because a recently purchased bag of peanuts “may contain nuts!”
+No, my disclaimer has the purpose of letting the reader know that this podcast review is science-fiction based.
+Looking at the title of this podcast you don’t need to be Columbo to work that one out however, sci-fi can easily split the pack on taste and preference hence the early waiver.

 If you are still continuing to read on, thank you for having an open mind.